-The City participates in several state and federal grant programs, which are governed by various rules and regulations of the grantor agencies.
-Costs charged to the respective grant programs are subject to audit and adjustment by the grantor agencies; therefore, to the extent that if the City has not complied with the rules and regulations governing the grants, refunds of any money received may be required and the collectability of any related receivable at , may be impaired.
+The City participates in several federal and state grant programs, which are governed by various rules and regulations of the grantor agencies.
+Costs charged to the respective grant programs are subject to audit and adjustment by the grantor agencies; therefore, to the extent that if the City has not complied with the rules and regulations governing the grants, refunds of any money received may be required and the collectability of any related receivable at September 30, 2015, may be impaired.